ibm-cloud-docs/key-protect/kur.md

 2. Download the tool binary provided in the support ticket.

-3. Verify the SHA-256 checksum of the downloaded binary matches the value provided in the support ticket.
+3. Verify the SHA-256 checksum of the downloaded binary matches the value that is provided in the support ticket.
 Compare the values directly; they must match exactly.

-   Run the appropriate command for your operating system to get the SHA-256 checksum and compare with the value provided in the support ticket:
+   Run the appropriate command for your operating system to get the SHA-256 checksum and compare with the value that is provided in the support ticket:

    **macOS:**
    ```sh